Ddoraaaaa/pretst2022/statements/statements_en_raw/rdist_en.md

 ## Input

 - The first line has integer $T$ - the subtask containing the test.
-- THe second line has integer $Q$ - the number of queries.
+- The second line has integer $Q$ - the number of queries.
 - $Q$ lines contains a query $1$ $x$ $y$ or $2$ $u$ $v$ $S_0$ $S_1$

 ## Output